umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/.github/README.md

 ### Development

 The development environment is the default environment and is used when running `npm run dev`.
-All API calls are mocked and the Umbraco backoffice is served from the `src` folder.
+All API calls are mocked and the Umbraco Backoffice is served from the `src` folder.

 ### Run against a local Umbraco instance